hassio-addons/repository/esphome/README.md

 ### Option: `ssl`

-Enables/Disables encrypted SSL (HTTPS) connections to the web server of this add-on.
+Enables or disables encrypted SSL/TLS (HTTPS) connections to the web server of this add-on.
 Set it to `true` to encrypt communications, `false` otherwise.
 Please note that if you set this to `true` you must also generate the key and certificate files for encryption.
 For example using [Let's Encrypt](https://www.home-assistant.io/addons/lets_encrypt/)